This post provides in-depth information on the forensic technician job description, to help you understand the work they do.

-The forensic technician is responsible for collecting, analyzing, recording, documenting, preserving, packaging, transporting, storing, and disposing of evidence found at a crime scene or other locations (e.g., accident scenes).
+The forensic technician job description entails collecting, analyzing, recording, documenting, preserving, packaging, transporting, storing, and disposing of evidence found at a crime scene or other locations (e.g., accident scenes).

 Forensic technicians may be called upon to assist law enforcement officers with their investigations by providing technical expertise, information, and assistance.

-The forensic technician job description involves performing forensic examinations on physical evidence such as fingerprints, hair samples, blood stains, etc.
+They perform forensic examinations on physical evidence, such as fingerprints, hair samples, blood stains, etc.

-It also entails analyzing biological specimens such as semen, saliva, urine, vaginal fluid, blood, tissue, bone fragments, teeth, fingernails, and body fluids.
+Forensic technicians also analyze biological specimens such as semen, saliva, urine, vaginal fluid, blood, tissue, bone fragments, teeth, fingernails, and body fluids.

 Providing expert testimony in court proceedings is also part of the job of a forensic technician.